 The world has changed a lot since the first apartment intercom system was invented more than 100 years ago.
 Back then, apartment dwellers purchased their goods from a market within walking distance of their homes, traveled only for special occasions, and rarely worried about an unexpected visitor dropping in on them.
 Today, they purchase everything from toothpaste to beds online, travel halfway around the world just to see their favorite musician, and have more friends than at any other time in human history.

-As people’s lifestyles have changed, so have the tools and technologies around them.
-The apartment intercom system is a widespread tool that many of us use but rarely think about.
+As people’s lifestyles have changed, so too have the tools and technologies around them.
+Today’s video intercom system for apartments now includes sets of tools and features that many of us use but rarely think about.

 As the product of many innovations throughout history, intercoms have come a long way.
 Let’s travel the path of the apartment intercom system from its early beginnings to its current state.